Worcester Worcesters: History

 In 1879, Worcester played in the National Association, a league consisting of teams in the Northeast.
 The National League was interested in Worcester as a potential replacement for the failed Syracuse Stars franchise primarily based on the performance of their ace pitcher, Lee Richmond, who pitched several exhibition games against National League opponents and went 6–2.
 He also pitched and won one game for the Boston Red Stockings.
 To admit Worcester to the National League, the league's board of directors waived the requirement that league cities have a population of at least 75,000 (Worcester's population was 58,000).
 To raise the capital to support their entry into the major leagues, the team sold shares for $35 (with the price including a season ticket), sponsored a walking race that attracted 3,000 people, arranged for discount packages of train fare and baseball tickets for fans from outside the city, and held benefit concerts and dramatic performances.

 In December 1879, Worcester became the first professional baseball team to visit Cuba.
 The trip was a financial failure, as they were only able to play two games against Cuban teams.

-On June 12, 1880, pitcher Lee Richmond threw the first perfect game in Major League history, against the Cleveland Blues.
+On June 12, 1880, Lee Richmond threw the first perfect game in Major League history, against the Cleveland Blues.
 A monument to the perfect game stands on the grounds of the Becker School of Design & Technology of Clark University at 61 Sever Street in Worcester.
 The inscription reads:On June 12, 1880, the first perfect game in professional baseball history was pitched on this site (the former Worcester Agricultural Fairgrounds) by J. Lee Richmond of Worcester against Cleveland in a National League game.